Division of Occupational Therapy

 Forte funds Lena Rosenberg's Everyday Matters project

-Lena Rosenberg, research group leader for the interdisciplinary research group Everyday Matters at the department of occupational therapy, receives SEK 4,979,000 in project grants for "Understanding the relationships connecting everyday life, care, and the physical environment in nursing homes – a new collaborative framework".
+Lena Rosenberg, research group leader for the interdisciplinary research group Everyday Matters at the division of occupational therapy, receives SEK 4,979,000 in project grants for "Understanding the relationships connecting everyday life, care, and the physical environment in nursing homes – a new collaborative framework".

 Interview on the topic of Stroke rehabilitation with Susanne Guidetti (in the journal Medicinsk Vetenskap)